macauleyp/tiny-file-system/README.md

 	- ```> findmnt```
 		- If mounted successfully, you could see the following:
 			- ```/tmp/<username>/mountdir tfs fuse.tfs rw,nosuid,nodev,relatime,...```
-4. File system Library Commands
+4. File System Library Commands
 	- Most standard command-line file system commands are supported such as:
 	- ```> cd```
 	- ```> touch```